Algerian ex-prime minister summoned in corruption probe

-ALGIERS, Algeria — Algerian ex-Prime Minister Ahmed Ouyahia has gone before a prosecutor as part of a wide-ranging corruption investigation that has targeted figures in the entourage of former President Abdelaziz Bouteflika, forced to resign after two decades in office.
+ALGIERS, Algeria — Algerian ex-Prime Minister Ahmed Ouyahia went before a prosecutor Tuesday as part of a wide-ranging corruption investigation that has targeted figures in the entourage of former President Abdelaziz Bouteflika, forced to resign after two decades in office.

-Ouyahia was being questioned on Tuesday on counts of “dilapidation of public funds” and “granting illegal benefits” for possible charges.
+Ouyahia was questioned on counts of “dilapidation of public funds” and “granting illegal benefits.”
+However, he left hours later, a disappointment for demonstrators outside the courthouse who chased his car as it sped away.

+Some protesters held up yogurt jars in a mocking reference to a remark by Ouyahia who once said that not everyone needs to eat yogurt, the TSA Algerie online news site reported.

 The current finance minister and former Bank of Algeria Governor Mohamed Loukal was questioned on the same counts Monday.